thansen0/clone-robotics-challenge/README.md

 The application is split into two parts; a client and server.
 There is only one CMakeLists.txt file, which builds both binaries.
 Shared files (such as header definitions) are located in the `include/` folder.

 Data transmission is unidirectional from the publisher to consumer.
+Many things, such as unit testing were left out of the project as well, as I felt they were out of scope for a take home assignment.

 ## Building the project